grails-fields-plugin/.github/profile/README.md

 ## Hi there 👋

-# Fields plugin is now part of the Grails Plugin Collectiva
+# Fields plugin is now part of the Grails Plugin Collective

 Find it here: https://github.com/gpc/fields